aeternity/Vanillae/docs/kek/README.md

 when your code doesn't work, you can do some trial and error to figure out which part of the code is wrong.
 Not so with hashing.

-This requires a lot of context to explain, and it will make sense when you get to the point in the document.
-This algorithm has state, which is a 1600-bit bit array.
+This algorithm has state, which is a 1600-bit bit array called the "sponge".
 And that state gets updated a lot.
 The updating procedure involves a lot of `xor`ing this bit against that bit, and computing the parity of this string of bits, etc.

-A lot of it involves crawling down the bit array one bit at a time, and xoring the current bit against certain bits from *the original bit array*, and then keeping a separate copy that has the modifications.
+A lot of it involves crawling down the bit array one bit at a time, and xoring the current bit against certain bits from **the original bit array**, and then keeping a separate copy that has the modifications.

 The mistake I was making was as follows.
 Let's say that the update to bit 55